yqi3/alpha-EWM/README.md

 # Replication files for Fan, Qi, and Xu (2025): Policy Learning with Alpha-Expected Welfare
-This repository contains replication files for Fan, Qi, and Xu (2025), Sections 1 and 6.
+This repository contains replication files for Fan, Qi, and Xu (2025): Sections 1 and 6, as well as Appendix I.

 More detailed information and instructions can be found in the README.md file in each subfolder inside the Replications folder.